Olga Havlová: As a Czechoslovak dissident

 Following the Warsaw Pact invasion of Czechoslovakia in August 1968 until the Velvet Revolution in 1989, Václav Havel could not publish openly in his home country.
 Theatres were not allowed to stage his plays and he was gradually pushed out of the public cultural activities and became one of the most prominent dissidents.
 As a fighter against continuously intensified totalitarian regime, he was persecuted by the secret police (Státní bezpečnost), he was often detained, interrogated and imprisoned.
 Olga Havel was always an important back up to her husband; she supported him in all his dissident activities and she was also involved in them.
 She was described as "full of forthright, even earthy common sense.
 A shrewd, intuitive judge of people, calm but tough, and with a natural dignity".
 After he was sentenced to four and a half years of imprisonment, Olga Havel together with her brother-in-law Ivan Havel took over responsibilities and obligations in samizdat Edition Expedition, which was led by Václav before.
-In relation to the prosecution for transporting prohibited printed material, she was accused of subversion of a republic in the case of "Karavan".
+In relation to the prosecution for transporting prohibited printed material, she was accused of subversion of the republic in the case of "Karavan".
 Her prosecution was abolished after the fall of the Communist government.

 Olga Havel was the addressee of the intellectually deep, philosophically and existentially toned letters sent by Václav Havel during the years 1979 – 1983 from prison.
-Some of them were intended not only to her but also to the philosophically minded circle of friends with whom he - through the letters - tried to think through different things and they tried to help him stay intellectually active.
+Some of them were intended not only for her but also for the philosophically minded circle of friends with whom he - through the letters - tried to think through different things and they tried to help him stay intellectually active.
 Letters to Olga, (Dopisy Olze) a selection of these letters, forms one of the most important books of Václav Havel, was first published in 1983 in the Edition Expedition.
 Olga also organized meetings, distributed manuscripts and participated in the Charter 77 activities.
 She signed Charter 77 in 1982.